4 Common Budgeting Mistakes

 Choose an account with an institution that offers mobile banking and lets you set up automatic transfers from your checking account to your savings.
 Make it your goal to open your new savings account within the next week.

-Next, set up automatic contributions to your savings.
+Next, set up automatic deposits to your savings account.
 Set a small goal to start—even a reoccurring transfer of $10 per month from your checking account is better than nothing.
 Start with what you have and what you can do, and build from there.

 Automating these transfers means consistently and easily adding to your savings.
 There’s no need to schedule reminders each month, and the money won’t be sitting in your checking account, tempting you to spend it.